Minimaxity and Efficiency in Exponential Family Regression: From Star-Shaped to Convex Constraints: Theoretical Results

-Definition \ref{def1} provides a way to compare two candidate points in terms of their likelihood.
-Specifically, this definition identifies which of the two points yields a higher likelihood under the given model, and based on this, we design a new criterion to select a 'better' candidate.
-Note that this criterion is also useful in further proofs.
+Definition \ref{def_dominating_point} formalizes the comparison of two candidate points based on their relative likelihoods.
+Specifically, it identifies the parameter that yields a higher likelihood under the specified model, establishing a principled criterion for selecting a superior candidate.